Peter Frampton - Frampton Comes Alive!

 So for those unfamiliar, Frampton began his musical career, when he was only 14 years old, as a member of "The Preachers", which was managed and produced by Bill Wyman - "Rolling Stones" bass player.

-Frampton was a "stage animal". his live shows sold excellently, but his albums much less.
+Frampton was a "stage animal". his live shows sold excellently, but his albums were much less.
 This led him to the decision that he wanted to release a live album, in which he will try to transfer the "electricity" in the air during his live performances.
 The record company recognized the potential and even persuade him to release a double live album.
-It consists of performances by Frampton in a number of venues in the United States during the summer and fall of 1975.
+It consists of performances by Frampton in several venues in the United States during the summer and fall of 1975.

 This is without a doubt one of Rock's greatest live albums, so it's really not surprising that it's also become one of the best-selling live albums of all time, with sales of over 11 million copies.

-What’s more, three singles have been released from this album: yes, yes, a live album that has produced three successful singles.
-One of them is "Do You Feel Like We Do" that was stretches in it's live version to over 14 minutes, with some of the most impressive guitar work proving that Frampton is a guitarist of supreme grace.
+What’s more, this album has released three singles: yes, yes, a live album that has produced three successful singles.
+One of them is "Do You Feel Like We Do" which was stretched in its live version to over 14 minutes, with some of the most impressive guitar work proving that Frampton is a guitarist of supreme grace.

-The album features a tremendous and memorable live versions for songs like: "Show Me the Way", "Baby, I Love Your Way", "Shine On", the amazing cover version of "Jumpin' Jack Flash" and more.
+The album features tremendous and memorable live versions of songs like: "Show Me the Way", "Baby, I Love Your Way", "Shine On", the amazing cover version of "Jumpin' Jack Flash" and more.

 And how can one write about this album without mentioning Frampton's "talking guitar" - the 1954 Gibson Les Paul that has undergone a change and includes three double pickups.

-Frampton also uses the "talk-box" effect perfectly, especially in the hit single "Show Me the Way".
+Frampton also uses the "talk-box" effect perfectly, especially in the "Show Me the Way" hit single.
 This effect will later be adorned with songs like: "Pigs (Three Different Ones" by "Pink Floyd", "Livin 'on a Prayer" and "It's My Life" by "Bon Jovi" and more.
 It's not that no one did it before him, but Frampton just managed to build the songs around the effect in such a great way that made it identify with him.